ahoffer/osgi/05-service-lesson/README.md

 [Read about what "service" means in OSGi](services.md).

 ### Step 2 - Create a Service class
-- Create a class with a single public method:
+- Create a class (I called mine `Factorizer`) with a single public method :

 `public List<Integer> getFactors(Integer number)`